buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 ## Formal Propositions

 ### CorrectStyleAssigned
-Either there is no door type object associated, i.e. the _IsTypedBy_ inverse relationship is not provided, or the associated type object has to be of type _IfcWindowStyle_.
+Either there is no window type object associated, i.e. the _IsTypedBy_ inverse relationship is not provided, or the associated type object has to be of type _IfcWindowType_.
 > NOTEnbsp; The deprecated type _IfcWindowStyle_ is still included for backward compatibility reasons.

 ### CorrectPredefinedType